 I’ve prepared a few videos to go along with the Tommy the Tortoise quilt pattern that you may find helpful; the first is specific to the front of the quilt, and the second to the back:

 The quilt itself is made from two blocks: the tortoise block (complete with cabana hat) and the tortoise shell block.
 The shell block echoes the design in the tortoise, and really adds an entirely different dimension to the repeating pattern in the quilt…especially when you play with the fabrics in the quilt.
 Here are four completely different ways to create the quilt, each so different from the other!
 I used the first fabrics shown below (Just My Type by Tamarinis for Island Batik).
-Hint: Click on the photo to be taken to the fabrics 🙂
+Hint: Click on any of the photos below to be taken to the fabrics 🙂

 Isn’t it amazing how much the design changes with just a few shifts in fabrics?
 Leave me a note in the comments below, or in the comments on YouTube, and let me know which is your favorite fabric for this pattern!